 Explore a hand-picked selection of our favourite journeys, articles, experiences and special places to stay in Sri Lanka.
 Not one to be read in a rush, it’s time to grab a cuppa, and see where it takes you…

-Visit a conservation project in the rich forests and grasslands of Wasgamuwa National Park in the Matale and Polonnaruwa Districts.
-They face an all too common challenge: a conflict between elephants transiting on migration paths to fresh water and the communities and farmers settled there, trying to produce a living through crop production.
-This is the number one conservation challenge facing Sri Lanka.
+Visit a conservation project in the rich forests and grasslands of Wasgamuwa National Park where they are battling the conflict between elephants transiting on migration paths and the communities and farmers settled there.

 STAY